elughsmanuel/gloq-server/README.md

 ## Overview

-This project hosts the server-side implementation of a financial platform, offering powerful features for seamless management of stock data, wallet creation, and transaction processing.
+This project is the server-side implementation of a financial platform, offering powerful features for seamless management of stock data, wallet creation, and transaction processing.

 ## Features